Open a limited liability partnership in Singapore - Updated Guide 2021

 The video below presents how to register a limited liabilitiy partnership in Singapore:

-General characteristics of a LLP in Singapore
+General characteristics of a LLP in Singapore in 2021

 A LLP in Singapore requires at least two partners, who can be individuals or companies.
 The LLP is a separate legal entity and the partners of the LLP have limited liability on the company’s debts; as such, a partner can’t be considered liable for the mistakes of other partners in the LLP.
 As a general rule, a partner in a LLP is only accountable for the liabilities that arise from his own mistakes or negligence.